San Pedro Powder

 It has a millenary traditional use in the Andean culture and medicine.
 Some archaeological studies have found evidence of its use dating back two thousand years, to the Chavin culture.

-It was used in religious festivities for its hallucinogenic properties due to the alkaloids it contains, especially mescaline.
-A drink called “aguacoya” or “cimora” that were generally mixed with other entheogenic plants was prepared.
+It was used in religious festivities for its hallucinogenic properties due to the various alkaloids it contains, especially mescaline.
+A drink called “aguacoya” or “cimora” that was generally mixed with other entheogenic plants was prepared.

-Currently it is widely known and used to treat nervous disorders, joint, chemical dependencies, heart disease and hypertension, it also has antimicrobial properties.
+Currently it is widely known and used to treat nervous disorders, joint, chemical dependencies, heart diseases and hypertension, also having antimicrobial properties.